cbcrg/kallisto-nf/README.md

 * The location of the transcriptome multi-fasta file.
 * It should end in `.fa`
 * Involved in the task: kallisto-index.
-* By default is set to the Kallisto-NF's localization: `./tutorial/data/transcriptome/trascriptome.fa`
+* By default it is set to the Kallisto-NF's localization: `./tutorial/data/transcriptome/trascriptome.fa`

 Example: